tgibbons95/all-language-hello-world/README.md

 ## Prerequisites
 - C# uses .NET 8.0
-- C++ uses CMake 3.10 (and expects it to be available in environment path)
+- C++ uses CMake 3.10 (and expects it to be available in environment path for building)
-- Rust uses Cargo (and expects it to be available in environment path)
+- Rust uses Cargo (and expects it to be available in environment path for building)
+- Python requires python in the environment path at runtime